sarfraznawaz2005/floyer/README.md

 Floyer is simple and fast deployment tool using git/svn and (S)FTP - especially useful for shared hosting.

-To run deployment, just type this on terminal: `php floyer deploy`.
+To run deployment, just type this on terminal: `php floyer deploy ini_file_to_use`.
 See below for command options.

 ## Screenshot ##